joerl 🦀

 Distributed Actors Examples

-The remote_actors example demonstrates the conceptual foundation for distributed systems:
+The remote_actors example demonstrates distributed concepts using multiple local systems:

-The distributed_chat example demonstrates a real distributed chat system using TCP:
+The distributed_chat example shows a real TCP-based distributed chat:

 For detailed documentation on building distributed systems with joerl, see DISTRIBUTED.md.